gigaai/docs/wordpress/dynamic-shortcodes.md

 **If you need to set complex categories, go to [Query Array](#query-array) section**

-### Tag Property
+### Tag Parameters
-Like Category property, we have tag property for you
+Like Category parameters, we have tag parameters for you
 - `tag="tag_slugs"`
 - `tag_id="tag_id"`